Protective Life offers the three main types of life insurance: term, whole and universal policies.

 - Indexed account: Credits interest to your policy based on the positive performance of a specific index, with the potential to build up cash value, subject to certain caps and floors.

-This type of ULI allows policyholders to select the coverage they need, along with the initial level benefit period of 10 to 30 years, similar to term life policies.
-Policyholders can adjust the coverage amount and exchange their policy for permanent coverage within the first 20 years, up to age 70, without another medical exam.
+This type of ULI allows you to select the coverage you need along with an initial level benefit period of 10 to 30 years, similar to term life policies.
+You can adjust your coverage amount and exchange your policy for permanent coverage within the first 20 years, up to age 70, without another medical exam.

-With this type of ULI, policyholders can allocate their premium payments among different investment options for potential high cash value accumulation.
-Its benefit includes guaranteed protection with upside potential, premium flexibility and investment options.
+With variable universal life insurance, you can allocate your premium payments among different investment options for potential high cash value accumulation.
+Its benefits includes guaranteed protection with upside potential, premium flexibility and investment options.

 Indexed universal life insurance offers the potential for cash value accumulation based on the performance of one or more stock market indices while protecting your earnings from downside risk with a minimum guaranteed rate.
-You have two options for your indexed universal life interest account.
+Protectives has two options for your indexed universal life interest account:

 Protective's Life Insurance Riders